MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

   - Microsoft can begin to troubleshoot and resolve problems sooner in some cases.
   - The product team can diagnose problems due to failure events and improve the quality of the product.

-For basic or enhanced diagnostics, when there is no or intermittent connectivity to Azure, logs are captured and stored locally for failure events.
-These are only accessed by Microsoft for a support case and not sent to Azure.
+For basic or enhanced diagnostics, when there's no or intermittent connectivity to Azure, logs are captured and stored locally for failure events.
+These logs are access  by Microsoft for a support case and not sent to Azure.

 ### Telemetry and diagnostics workflow